hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/055_More_on_Sources_and_Sinks.md

 You can use `IMap`/`ICache` as sources of infinite event streams.
 For this to work you have to enable the Event Journal on your data structure.
-This is a feature you enable in the Jet/IMDG instance configuration, which means you cannot change it while the cluster is running.
+This is a feature you set in the Jet/IMDG instance configuration, which means you cannot change it while the cluster is running.